Tanishqua-Simform/django/readme.md

 I have my evaluation scheduled on day after tomorrow.
 So I will do revision for that tomorrow.

 So that's it for today, see you tomorrow.
 Bye!

+##### Dt.
+22 Apr, 2025.

+Today, I have revisited django concepts for my evaluation tomorrow.
+I will study the rest of the topics at home.

+So that's it for today, wish me luck for tomorrow.
+See you!
+Bye.